The Galaxy Railways: Themes

 The narrator guides the viewers through the episodes with epilogues and prologues to each episode, introducing a specific idea in each one.
-There are, however, two overarching themes of the prevail throughout the series.
+There are, however, two overarching themes the prevail throughout the series.

-Destiny and Fate: The series asks the age-old question of whether our choices are pre-determined, or whether we forge our own destiny.
+Destiny and Fate: The series asks the age-old question of whether the choices are pre-determined, or whether the characters can forge their destiny.
 This evolves through each episode, starting with episode two, where Manabu has the chance to save his older brother from dying in the past.
 Despite his brother's attempt to evade his destiny to die, he is shot in the back - suggesting that fate and destiny prevail.
-In a later episode, "A train bound for fate", Manabu meets an old friend who has gotten on the train believing that there is no point in fighting fate.
-He states that no matter what you do, the outcome has already been determined.
+In a later episode, "A Train Bound for Fate", Manabu meets an old friend who has gotten on the train believing that there is no point in fighting fate.
+He states that no matter what to do, the outcome has already been determined.
 The train is attacked and Manabu has to force his friend to defend himself against what he believes is his death.
 By the end of the episode, his friend finally believes Manabu and takes action for his life.
-Later on the narrator suggests that he does not know whether or not there is such as a thing as fate, but whether or not it exists, we should still do our best.
-Near the end of the first Season, Manabu finally declares that his Destiny is his own to shape and is victorious.
+Later on, the narrator suggests that he does not know whether or not there is such a thing as fate, but whether or not it exists, the people should still do the best.
+Near the end of the first season, Manabu finally declares that his destiny is his own to shape and is victorious.

 Life and Death: From the very first episode, the series explores the ideas of life and death with the death of Manabu's father, and the death of his older brother.
-In the beginning of the series Manabu refuses to use a gun, and does whatever he can to avoid killing people.
+In the beginning of the series Manabu refuses to use a gun and does whatever he can to avoid killing people.
 Death is an extremely hard thing for Manabu to deal with, as seen in episodes 6 and 7 when a little girl dies in front of him.
 In episode 4, Manabu has to stop a man from chasing after the ghost of his love and convince him that he still has reason to live.
-Manabu's underlying belief seems to be that everyone is entitled to life, good or bad.
+Manabu's underlying belief seems to be that everyone is entitled to live, good or bad.
 It isn't until he is forced to choose between the life of a crew mate and the life of a criminal in episode 10 that realizes that sometimes, people give up the right to live.